Sachin-Thakur/dbt-vertica-3x/README.md

       password: your-password
       database: vertica-database-name
       schema: your-default-schema
+      connection_load_balance: True
+      backup_server_node: ['123.123.123.123','www.abc.com',('123.123.123.123',5433)]

   target: dev
 ```
 By default, `dbt-vertica` will request `ConnectionLoadBalance=true` (which is generally a good thing), and set a session label of `dbt_your-username`.

+Load Balancing– Connection Load Balancing helps automatically spread the overhead caused by client connections across the cluster by having hosts redirect client connections to other hosts.
+Both the server and the client need to enable load balancing for it to function.
+If the server disables connection load balancing, the load balancing request from client will be ignored.

+`connection_load_balance : True` this paramerter will enable the load balancing in vertica  and `connection_load_balance : False` will disable the  load balancing in vertica.

+Backup Server Node– Supply a list of backup hosts to backup_server_node for the client to try if the primary host you specify in the connection parameters (host, port) is unreachable.
+Each item in the list should be either a host string (using default port 5433) or a (host, port) tuple.
+A host can be a host name or an IP address.
+Format of  passing backup server node in profiles.yml is  below:

+`backup_server_node: ['123.123.123.123','www.abc.com',('123.123.123.123',5433)]`

 There are three options for SSL: `ssl`, `ssl_env_cafile`, and `ssl_uri`.
 See their use in the code [here](https://github.com/mpcarter/dbt-vertica/blob/d15f925049dabd2833b4d88304edd216e3f654ed/dbt/adapters/vertica/connections.py#L72-L87).
 ## Reach out!